AMTA

 Twice a year, the adult students gather on a weekend afternoon where they may visit with other adult students, make new friends, and when they feel ready, may choose to perform.
 Some less confident students may choose not to perform at all and that’s OK too.
 Eventually, however, they may change their mind once others have taken to the spotlight, and find they enjoy performing.
 Whatever the outcome, this opportunity is for the adult student to enjoy performing among other adults, as children grades K-12 will not be in attendance.

-ContactThayne Larsen, Chair,with number of students attending by Sunday, September 24th.
+ContactThayne Larsen, Chair,with number of students attending by Sunday, November 3rd.
 Please remind your adult students that it’s best for young children to stay at home.

 No Registration Required

-AMTA Recital – Open Repertoire
+AMTA Spring Recital

 AMTA sponsors four student recitals throughout the year.
 These recitals are designed to offer performance opportunities for the growth of our students and the enjoyment of their families.

-Aurora Music Teachers Association invites you to enjoy the activities of our 2023 Achievement Day
+Aurora Music Teachers Association invites you to enjoy the activities of our 2025 Achievement Day

 Achievement Day recognizes the incredible musical achievement of our students while providing a sense of accomplishment in a non-competitive environment.
 Students perform two selections for a teacher-listener who ascertains that the student has met the requirements for their chosen level.
 In addition to these songs, students complete a minimum of two optional activities, which may include a theory test, sight- reading, art project, original composition, and much more.